 Draw the relevant structures in relation to each other – try drawing them from multiple angles as well so you can see how they’re positioned relative to each other.

 Colour code labelling also plays an important role.
 Use colours when you draw the anatomical diagrams.
-For example, red for artery, blue for vein, green for ligament or tendon, and brown for muscle.
+For example:

 A practical approach makes your theory knowledge stronger and helps in memory retention.